David M. DeVillers

-David M. DeVillers (born c.
+David Michael DeVillers (born c.
 1966) is an American lawyer who served as the United States attorney for the Southern District of Ohio from 2019 to 2021.
 Before his nomination, he was an Assistant United States Attorney for the same district.

 DeVillers served as director of the Franklin County Prosecutor's Office's Organized Crime/Gang Unit in Columbus before joining the Department of Justice.
 In September 2019, President Donald Trump nominated him as United States Attorney for the Southern District of Ohio.
 He was confirmed by the United States Senate in late October and sworn into office on November 1, 2019.

 Education

 DeVillers received his Bachelor of Arts degree from the State University of New York at Oswego and his Juris Doctor from Capital University Law School.

 Career

 DeVillers began his legal career in Franklin County as assistant county prosecutor for Ron O'Brien.
 He has twice served as a legal advisor with the Department of Justice's Office of Overseas Prosecutorial Development Assistance and Training.
 He later became an assistant United States attorney in the United States Attorney's Office for the Southern District of Ohio.
 While serving as an Assistant U.S. Attorney, DeVillers led numerous organized crime task forces involving the Federal Bureau of Investigation, Bureau of Alcohol, Tobacco, Firearms and Explosives, Drug Enforcement Administration, and Internal Revenue Service.